6502addict/mo5-512k/MO5-512k/debug/Readme.md

 Program to run
 Start he MO5 and select "test512k.sd" in sddrive menu
 <br>
-in the basic load  "LATCH-CLK"
+in the basic load  "CLK"
 <br>
 run the basic program
 <br>